Three-phase electric power: Wye (or, star; Y)

 where Ztotal is the sum of line and load impedances (Ztotal = ZLN + ZY), and θ is the phase of the total impedance (Ztotal).

-The phase angle difference between voltage and current of each phase is not necessarily 0 and is dependent on the type of load impedance, Zy.
+The phase angle difference between voltage and current of each phase is not necessarily 0 and depends on the type of load impedance, Zy.
 Inductive and capacitive loads will cause current to either lag or lead the voltage.
 However, the relative phase angle between each pair of lines (1 to 2, 2 to 3, and 3 to 1) will still be −120°.

 By applying Kirchhoff's current law (KCL) to the neutral node, the three phase currents sum to the total current in the neutral line.
 In the balanced case:

 Delta (Δ)

 In the delta circuit, loads are connected across the lines, and so loads see line-to-line voltages:

 (Φv1 is the phase shift for the first voltage, commonly taken to be 0°; in this case, Φv2 = −120° and Φv3 = −240° or 120°.)